 Cover your cast

 You must keep your cast dry at all costs.
-Wet casts can cause issues like odor or skin problems.
+Wet casts can cause issues like odor, skin problems or needing to get the cast replaced.

 There are several DIY ways some people cover their casts.
-We wouldn't recommend doing it because you run the risk of not doing it right and risk getting you cast wet.
+We wouldn't recommend doing it because you run the risk of not doing it right and risk getting your cast wet.

 Cast Covers offer a solid waterproof barrier on your cast.